AI in Marketing: Tools, Strategies & Best Practices 2026

 Modern AI chatbots go far beyond "FAQ bots":

-- 24/7 SupportRespond to customer inquiries immediately — even at 3 a.m.
+- 24/7 Support: Answer customer inquiries instantly – even at 3 a.m.

-- Appointment Booking: Direct appointment scheduling via chat
+- Appointment Booking: Direct appointment scheduling in the chat

-At GoldenWing, we use an AI chat on our website that provides immediate assistance to visitors and forwards qualified inquiries to our team.
-The result: 40% more qualified leads with the same traffic.
+At GoldenWing we use an AI chat on our website that helps visitors instantly and forwards qualified inquiries to our team.
+The result: 40% more qualified leads at the same traffic.

-Data analytics is one of the most powerful AI applications in marketing — because AI recognizes in seconds what takes humans hours to do.
+Data analysis is one of the strongest AI applications in marketing – because AI recognizes in seconds what takes humans hours.

 Predictive Analytics